-- Banff Airporter – The Banff Airporter runs a daily service and is a mid-range option at $66 per person for a one-way ticket to Canmore.
-But they also offer a bit of a discount if you purchase a round-trip ticket.
+- Banff Airporter – The Banff Airporter runs multiple trips daily for $70 per person for a one-way ticket to Canmore.
+Again, you get a bit of a discount if you purchase a round-trip ticket.

 Calgary to Canmore by Private Transfer

-- Three Sister’s Taxi – This service offers taxis between Calgary and Canmore that will take you to and from the airport any day of the week (and at any time) for $160 per ride.
+- Three Sister’s Taxi – This service offers taxis between Calgary and Canmore that will take you to and from the airport any day of the week (and at any time).